I Think About This a Lot: Horny Week Edition

 Ryan Coogler saying “Luca” (as in Guadagnino).

 Like almost everyone else, I fell deeply in love with Call Me by Your Name, a movie about life and love and Armie Hammer not eating a cum-filled peach.
 The director Luca Guadagnino is famous for his sensual filmmaking, and yet the Call Me by Your Name moment that gets me the absolutely hottest and bothered-est came from an on-camera press junket interview with Black Panther director Ryan Coogler in which simply says Guadagnino’s first name.
-“The director of Call Me by Your Name,” the Yahoo reporter beings.
+“The director of Call Me by Your Name,” the Yahoo reporter begins.
 Coogler looks up attentively.
 “Luca,” he offers simply in his deep, viscous voice.
 My eyes roll into the back of my head like Leo in Wolf of Wall Street.
 I press play on “Love You Like a Love Song” by Selena Gomez because I do indeed keep hitting repeat-peat-peat-peat-peat-peat!
 “L-ooh-ca,” Coogler says.
-The context slips away (Guadagino said that he would’ve liked to direct Black Panther and Creed, and Coogler is very flattered to hear this), and there’s just me listening to Ryan Coogler’s saying deep voice.
-I’ve written a lot about sexy, honey soaked voices, but Coogler’s is thiccer than all of them.
+The context slips away (Guadagnino said that he would’ve liked to direct Black Panther and Creed, and Coogler is very flattered to hear this), and there’s just me listening to Ryan Coogler’s deep voice.
+I’ve written a lot about sexy, honey-soaked voices, but Coogler’s is thiccer than all of them.

 – Hunter Harris

-The roller coaster scene in Fear.
+The roller-coaster scene in Fear.

 There’s truly no horniness more potent than a teen virgin’s.
-It’s a horniness for sensations you don’t yet fully understand and thus are completely wild with potential.
+It’s a horniness for sensations you don’t yet fully understand and therefore are completely wild with potential.
 And the various steps of sexual exploration were weighted very heavily.
 Hand stuff is a big deal!
-Now, I can’t tell if Reese Witherspoon’s character in Fear was getting fingered for The First Time but I’m confident that it was her first time doing that on a roller coaster which is the exact sort of insane dream scenario a 14-year-old girl might fantasize as particularly sexy and somehow also extremely romantic.
-This scene – set to “Wild Horses,” no less – embodies an idealization of sex stuff that’s now completely decimated in adulthood.
-It recalls a time before you realize there are only truly four sex positions and you believe there’s such a thing as a good handjob.
+Now, I can’t tell if Reese Witherspoon’s character in Fear was getting fingered for the First Time but I’m confident that it was her first time doing that on a roller coaster which is the exact sort of insane dream scenario a 14-year-old girl might fantasize about as particularly sexy and somehow also extremely romantic.
+This scene — set to “Wild Horses,” no less — embodies an idealization of sex stuff that’s now completely decimated in adulthood.
+It recalls a time before you realize there are only truly four sex positions and you believe there’s such a thing as a good hand job.
 This scene is also a testament to the straight girl’s unenduring optimism.
-What I remember most about this movie is Reese getting fingerbanged by Mark Whalberg at a county fair, and not his subsequent stalking, abuse, and attempted murder.
+What I remember most about this movie is Reese getting finger-banged by Mark Wahlberg at a county fair, and not his subsequent stalking, abuse, and attempted murder.

 – Angela Vitello